Sharm El Sheikh: Geography and history

 Sharm El Sheikh is on a promontory overlooking the Straits of Tiran at the mouth of the Gulf of Aqaba.
 Its strategic importance led to its transformation from a fishing village into a major port and naval base for the Egyptian Navy.
 It was conquered by Israel during the Suez Crisis of 1956 and returned to Egypt in 1957.
-A United Nations peacekeeping force was stationed there until the 1967 Six-Day War when it was reoccupied by Israel.
-Sharm El Sheikh remained under Israeli control until the Sinai Peninsula was returned to Egypt in 1982 after the Egypt–Israel peace treaty of 1979.
-Egypt's then-president Hosni Mubarak designated Sharm El Sheikh as The City of Peace in 1982 and the Egyptian government began a policy of encouraging the development of the city.
-Egyptian businessmen and investors, along with global investors contributed to building several mega projects, including mosques and churches.
-The city is now an international tourist destination, and environmental zoning laws limit the height of buildings to avoid obscuring the natural beauty of the surroundings.
+A United Nations peacekeeping force was stationed there until 1967 when it was ordered to leave by Egyptian President Gamal Abdel Nasser, a fact that precipitated the Six-Day War during which it was reoccupied by Israel.
+Sharm El Sheikh remained under Israeli control from 1967 until the Sinai Peninsula was returned back to Egypt in 1982, after the Egypt–Israel peace treaty of 1979 that was signed in Washington, D.C.
+During that time, an Israeli settlement named Ofira was built in the area.